johantre/msword-properties-generator/README.md

 <br><a href="assets/img.png"><img src="assets/img.png" width="200"></a>

 ## ⚠️Attention⚠️
-The way this 2-way information flow has been set up is by means of the mail address as key to relate both information.
+- The way this 2-way information flow has been set up is by means of the mail address as key to relate both information.
 So the mail address provided for the Customer and Provider information screen must be equal.
 Check out the 2 screenshots in this article:
   - "Leverancier Mail"
-- "Email recipient"
+  - "Email recipient"\
 *must be the same* in order for this to work!
+- The GitHub Actions screen for Provider data can be used to not only *insert* but also to *update* the Provider data in [offers_provider.db](res/offers_provider.db)